slnwlf/slnwlf.github.io/racing_game/README.md

 Cars

 Cars are car images.
-Ideally PNG images with transparent backgrounds.
+PNG images with transparent backgrounds.
 Yellow and red.
+Each one is its own div, inside a race track div.

 Divs